On reduction and normalization in the computational core: Introduction

-\emph{Normalization.} The study of {normalization} is more complex than that of evaluation, and requires some sophisticated techniques.
-We highlight some specific contributions. \begin{itemize} \item We define two families of normalizing strategies in $\lc$.
+\paragraph{Normalization.} The study of {normalization} is more complex than that of evaluation, and requires some sophisticated techniques.
+We highlight some specific contributions. \begin{itemize} \item We define two families of \emph{normalizing strategies} in $\lc$.
 The first one, quite constrained, relies on an\emph{ iteration of weak reduction} $\wredx{\lc}$.
 The second one, more liberal, is based on an \emph{iteration of surface reduction} $\sredx{\lc}$.
 The definition and proof of normalization is \emph{parametric} on either.

-\item The technical \emph{difficulty} in the proofs related to normalization comes from the fact that neither weak nor surface reduction is deterministic.
-To deal with that we rely on a fine \emph{quantitative analysis} of the {number of $\betac$ steps,} which we carry-on when we study factorization in \Cref{sec:factorizations}. \end{itemize} The most challenging proofs in the paper are those concerned with normalization via surface reduction.
-The effort is justified by the interest in having a larger and \emph{more versatile} strategy.
-The definition of strategy is not an actual abstract machine but \emph{subsumes} several ones, each following a different reduction policies.
+\item The technical \emph{difficulty} in the proofs for normalization comes from the fact that neither weak nor surface reduction is deterministic.
+To deal with that we rely on a fine \emph{quantitative analysis} of the {number of $\betac$ steps,} which we carry-on when we study factorization in \Cref{sec:factorizations}. \end{itemize} The most challenging proofs in the paper are those related to normalization via surface reduction.
+The effort is justified by the interest in a larger and \emph{more versatile} strategy, which then does not induce a single abstract machine but \emph{subsumes} several ones, each following a different reduction policy.
 It thus facilitates reasoning about optimization techniques and parallel implementation.

-\paragraph{A roadmap.} Let us summarize the structure of the paper.
+\paragraph{A Roadmap.} Let us summarize the structure of the paper.

 \Cref{sec:background} contains the background notions which are relevant to our paper.

 \Cref{sec:compcal} gives the \textbf{formal definition of the \name} $\lc$ and its reduction.